Rowan Parks

-Rowan Wesley Parks FRCSEd, FRCSI (RCSI) (born 5 March 1966) is a British doctor and academic who is professor of surgical sciences at the University of Edinburgh and president of the Royal College of Surgeons of Edinburgh (RCSEd).
+Rowan Wesley Parks FRCSEd, FRCSI (RCSI) (born 5 March 1966) is a British doctor and academic who is professor of surgical sciences at the University of Edinburgh and past president of the Royal College of Surgeons of Edinburgh (RCSEd).
 He is a hepato-biliary surgeon who trained in Belfast and Edinburgh and is general secretary of the International Hepato-Pancreato-Biliary Association (IHPBA) and a past president of the Association of Surgeons of Great Britain and Ireland (ASGBI).
 His interests include postgraduate medical education and training and he has held senior positions within NHS Education for Scotland (NES).
 His research interests in hepato-biliary research has resulted in numerous peer reviewed papers and other publications.

 Early life and education

 Rowan Parks was born in Belfast, to George Parks, a professor of surgery, and his wife Elisabeth (nee Mahood).
 His school education was at Inchmarlo preparatory school and then Royal Belfast Academical Institution.
 He received his medical qualification from Queens University Belfast in 1989 and completed surgical training in Northern Ireland.